 Installation of PermaBASE™ Foam Tile Backer

-General: All framing should comply with local building code requirements and be designed to provide support with a maximum allowable deflection of L/360 under all intended loads.
+General: All framing should comply with local building code requirements and be designed to provide support with a maximum allowable deflection of L/360 (L/720 for stone) under all intended loads.
 Wall framing members shall be spaced a maximum of 16” o.c. and shall be a minimum of 2”x 4” nominal

 Control Joints: Consult TCNA Handbook Installation Method EJ171.
 Architect, builder, or design professional must specify the location of all control joints.
 For interior installations, allow a maximum of 30 lineal feet between control joints.
 A control joint must be installed but not limited to the following locations: where expansion joints occur in the framing or building (discontinue all cross-furring members located behind joint); when boards abut dissimilar materials; where framing material changes; at changes of building shape or structural system; at each story separation.
-Place control joints at corners of window and door openings or follow specifications of the architect.
+Place control joints at corners of window and door openings or follow specifications of architect.
 Control joint cavity shall not be filled with coating or other materials.

 Joint Reinforcement: Trowel bonding material to completely fill the board joints and gaps between each panel.
 Apply a 6” wide, approx. 1/16” thick coat of bonding material over the entire joint.
 For all joints, immediately embed 2” alkali-resistant fiberglass mesh tape fully into applied bonding material and allow it to cure.
 For outside corners, 4” wide alkali-resistant mesh tape is recommended.
-The same bonding material should be applied to corners, control joints, trims, and other accessories.
+Same bonding material should be applied to corners, control joints, trims and other accessories.
 Feather bonding material over fasteners to fully conceal.
 Bonding material to be modified dry-set mortar compliant with ANSI A118.4 standards.
 In wet-area installations, apply approved fluid applied waterproofing per manufacturer’s recommendations over joints and fastener heads.

-Alternate Sealant/Waterproofing Application: Apply continuous bead of approved sealant to the bottom edge of PermaBASE™ Foam Tile Backer.
+Alternate Sealant/Waterproofing Application: Apply continuous bead of approved sealant to the bottom edge of PermaBASE Foam Tile Backer.
 Install board and ensure that when it is butted at the base, the sealant squeezes out.
-There must be at least 1/8” gap between PermaBASE™ Foam Tile Backer and base that is completely filled with sealant.
-Sealant must extend onto PermaBASE™ Foam Tile Backer surface a minimum of 1” beyond joint on either side.
-Fasten PermaBASE Foam Tile Backer to the studs with approved cement board fasteners flush to the surface of the board at a maximum spacing of 6” and within 1/2”–1” of the perimeter edges.
+There must be at least 1/8” gap between Foam Tile Backer and base that is completely filled with sealant.
+Sealant must extend onto Foam Tile Backer surface a minimum of 1” beyond joint on either side.
+Fasten Foam Tile Backer to the studs with approved cement board fasteners flush to the surface of the board at a maximum spacing of 6” and within 1/2”–1” of the perimeter edges.

-Apply a continuous bead of sealant to the top edge so that when PermaBASE™ Foam Tile Backer is butted the sealant squeezes out.
+Apply a continuous bead of sealant to the top edge so that when PermaBASE Foam Tile Backer is butted the sealant squeezes out.
 Ensure a tight seal at the joint.
-Fasten Tile Backer to the studs and spread any excess sealant with a putty knife across both sides of the joint.
+Fasten Foam Tile Backer to the studs and spread any excess sealant with a putty knife across both sides of joint.
 Sealant must cover joints to at least 1” beyond either side of the joint.